catalina-cimpanu/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-8-1.png)<!-- -->

+###### Note: Got help from here <https://www.r-bloggers.com/2011/10/simple-time-series-plot-using-r-part-2/>

 2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

 ```r
 maxSteps <- max(AvgStepsPerInterval$steps)